 Some people fear that minorities exploit the goodwill of social justice movements in order to further an agenda.
 This fearmongering is an illusion which we are trying to dispel, by properly documenting not only the causes of social justice movements, but also their actual goals and demands.

 If you are in full disagreement with political or social statements made in this compendium, it might be best for you to simply stop reading it.
-The Internet is a vast landscape with many other websites which might be more appropriate for your needs, and we have no desire to argue about basic empathy with contrarians.
+The Internet is a vast landscape with many other websites which might be more appropriate for your needs.

 No. There are no fixed goals, short or long term, other than writing more content and improving the website.

-This compendium is the work of a single person, Eric Bisceglia.
+This compendium is the work of a single person, Eric B. (known online as Bad).

 Having only one main writer and editor is a deliberate choice in order to maintain quality over quantity.
 As a consequence, this compendium will never have the same amount of content that other bigger collaborative encyclopedias might have, but it ensures that editorial control is maintained over all of the compendium's contents.
 It also relieves the main editor from the pressure of having to review other people's contributions when time off is needed for personal reasons, thus mitigating burnout.